yanyan314/Singapore-Airlines-Interviews/README.md

 Furthermore, aviation is an industry that operates on a global scale, presenting diverse challenges that require constant adaptation and learning.
 This aligns with my career goal of working in a dynamic environment where I can continuously grow and expand my expertise.
 I am excited about the opportunity to be part of the aviation industry, where I can leverage my programming skills to make a tangible impact and be involved in shaping the future of air travel.

 And I also had very good user experience with sigapore airline, no only during the process that I booked ticket from the website but also the services during the travelling.

+# 6.How to integrate modules in Spring?
+To integrate modules in Spring, I rely on my experience with building scalable and modular applications using Spring Framework.
+One approach I've utilized is dependency injection, a core concept in Spring, to manage the dependencies between different modules.
+By configuring components in the Spring container and injecting dependencies through annotations or XML configuration, I ensure loose coupling and flexibility within the application.

+For instance, in my previous project, we had a service layer that was tightly coupled with the data access layer.
+Upon refactoring, I introduced Spring's @Autowired annotation to inject the repository dependencies into the service layer, reducing the coupling and making it easier to swap out implementations without affecting other modules.

+Furthermore, I make use of Spring's modular architecture by dividing the application into smaller, manageable parts known as modules.
+Each module encapsulates specific functionalities and can be developed and tested independently.
+By leveraging Spring's support for modularization through components like Spring Boot and Spring MVC, I ensure that each module remains cohesive while still being loosely coupled with other parts of the system, improving maintainability and scalability.